 Another area in which CNI has maintained a strong interest is in the changing nature of personal information storage and personal archiving, and the social and scholarly implications of these developments.
 A specific case in point is the institutional response to the acquisition of large, personal digital archives from scholars and researchers, as well as the personal archives of prominent intellectual, artistic, literary, political and similar figures.
-CNI will be involved again in the 2014 Personal Digital Archiving Conference, which will be hosted in Indianapolis, Indiana on April 10-11, 2014.
-In October 2013, we published a book chapter synthesizing emerging research challenges in the personal archiving sphere.
+CNI will be involved again in the Personal Digital Archiving Conference, which will be hosted in New York City on April 24-26, 2015.

 The digital records of organizations are also poorly explored.
-A particular area of CNI interest is the changing nature of the academic record caused by the deployment of learning management systems, institutional repositories (IRs), large-scale lecture and event capture, and long-lived, collaborative resources jointly developed by faculty and students, and most recently massive open online courses (MOOCs).
+A particular area of CNI interest is the changing nature of the academic record caused by the deployment of learning management systems, institutional repositories (IRs), large-scale lecture and event capture, and long-lived, collaborative resources jointly developed by faculty and students, and most recently massively open online courses (MOOCs).
 These emerging methods and systems will have lasting policy implications for special collections and institutional archives.

 A new area of investigation is the character and structure of stewardship transitions, where responsibility for preserving and managing collections of content need to migrate from one organization to another.
-Issues in this area are emerging in a wide range of contexts: escrow agreements for commercial digital content; the disposition of research data after some initial funder-underwritten retention period; organizational failures; succession rights in the context of efforts like the Digital Preservation Network.
+Issues in this area are emerging in a wide range of contexts: escrow agreements for commercial digital content; the disposition of research data after some initial funder-underwritten retention period; organizational failures; succession rights in the context of efforts like DPN.